Towards uniqueness of degenerate axially symmetric Killing horizon: Introduction

 where $\omega_A \rd x^A$ is a covector field, $||$ denotes covariant derivative compatible with the metric $g_{AB}$, and $R_{AB}$ is its Ricci tensor.
 The equation (\ref{basic}) is a starting point of our considerations and it is a special case of (3.7) in \cite{ABL}, if we assume that ${\tilde S}_{AB}$ vanishes.
 See also \cite{CRT} or \cite{Lucietti}.

 Some geometric consequences of the {\it basic equation}\footnote{This is an equation describing the so-called near horizon geometries see \cite{nearhorizon}.} (resulting from Einstein equations) were discussed in \cite{JJcqg26}.
 This is a non-linear PDE for unknown covector field and unknown Riemannian structure on the two-dimensional manifold.
 It appears in the context of Kundt's class metrics (cf. \cite{Kundt}), degenerate Killing horizons \cite{CRT}, \cite{Lucietti}, or vacuum degenerate isolated horizons \cite{ABL}, \cite{LP}, \cite{LPJJ}.
 Several important results are already proved, like topological rigidity of the horizon and integrability conditions (cf. \cite{JJcqg26}).
 Moreover, when the one-form $\omega_B\rd x^B$ is closed (e.g. static degenerate horizon \cite{CRT}) there are no solutions of (\ref{basic}).
-The transformation to linear problem (invented in \cite{JJcqg26}) simplifies the proof of the uniqueness of extremal Kerr for axially symmetric horizon.
-However, the problem of the existence of non-symmetric solutions to the {\it basic equation} remains opened.
-In this paper we analyze a linear perturbation of extremal Kerr solution.
+The transformation (\ref{omPhi}) of a covector $\omega_A$ leads to (partially) linear problem (invented in \cite{JJcqg26}) and simplifies the proof of the uniqueness of extremal Kerr for axially symmetric horizon.
+However, the problem of the existence of non-symmetric solutions to the {\it basic equation} remains open.
+The solutions of this equation enables one to construct near horizon metric (cf. \cite{CRT}, \cite{Lucietti}, \cite{nearhorizon}), Kundt's class spacetime or isolated horizon neighborhood.

 In \cite{JJcqg26} the following results were proved: \begin{Theorem} For any Riemannian metric $g_{AB}$ on a two-dimensional, compact, connected manifold $B$ with no boundary and genus $\mathbf{g}\geq 2$ there are no solutions of basic equation. \end{Theorem} \begin{Theorem} For any Riemannian metric $g_{AB}$ on a two-dimensional torus equation (\ref{basic}) possesses only trivial solutions $\omega^A\equiv 0 \equiv K$ and the metric $g_{AB}$ is flat. \end{Theorem} \begin{Theorem} There are no solutions of equation (\ref{basic}) with the following properties: \begin{itemize} \item $\omega^A=0$ only at finite set of points, \item $B$ is a sphere with non-negative Gaussian curvature. \end{itemize} \end{Theorem} The symmetric part of $\omega_{A||B}$ is controlled by the equation but $f:=\frac12\omega_{A||B}\varepsilon^{AB}$ is an unknown function on a sphere.
 We have